nchlswhttkr/website/content/blog/2021/static-embeds-for-tweets-and-videos/index.md

 Embeds from Vimeo and YouTube are pretty basic, with a thumbnail linking to the respective sites.
 While you can't actually _watch_ videos on my site, but in return mobile clients can now use their native app for viewing.
 I think this is more desirable.

 Tweets are bit more interesting.
 They aren't just plain text, and they can include images and video.
-The design and approach I use is based on work by [Jane Manchun Wong](https://wongmjane.com/) in her own site.
+The design and approach I with is based on [Jane Manchun Wong's implementation](https://twitter.com/wongmjane/status/1330273157245243394).

-{{< tweet 1330273157245243394 >}}

 I still have a little more work to do before I'm completely satisfied with these static embeds, and then I'll write more about _how_ they work.
 For example, I still hotlink to media files like images and video.
 Fixing that is work for another day though.